Historian of American Politics, Religion, & Law

 His current book project is entitled, The Pope's Republic: Liberties and Loyalties in Early America, an intellectual history of religious liberty and church-state relations in early America and the Atlantic World.
 He is also working on a second book concerning religion and citizenship in American history.
 His other research interests include constitutional law and interpretation, human rights, secularization, immigration, republicanism, liberalism, medieval political thought, Catholic Enlightenment and political thought, the papacy, Vatican II, and the politics of geography.

-He has been awarded three visiting fellowships and scholarships at Oxford and Cambridge and has presented his research at Princeton, Oxford, Cambridge, London, Trinity College Dublin, Notre Dame, George Washington, Villanova Law School, and Arizona State.
-He has also written for First Things, Philanthropy, and the Milwaukee Journal Sentinel.
+He has been awarded visiting fellowships and scholarships at St. John's College, Oxford, Corpus Christi College, Oxford, the Rothermere American Institute, Oxford, and Wolfson College, Cambridge, and has presented his research at Princeton, Oxford, Cambridge, London, Trinity College Dublin, Notre Dame, George Washington, Villanova Law School, and Arizona State.
+He has also written for The Atlantic, Washington Post, First Things, Philanthropy, and the Milwaukee Journal Sentinel.

 Professor Breidenbach's teaching spans American history and the history of political, legal, and religious thought.
 Prior to Ave Maria University, he was a Postdoctoral Research Associate in the James Madison Program and a Lecturer at Princeton University, where he taught history and politics.
 He has conducted research for the White House and has been awarded international grants for research in China and across Europe.